App version: 0.1.0

 If you come across an online lender that seems too good to be true, your instincts might be right.
 Here are a few red flags to be aware of when you’re comparing small business lenders online:

-• They don’t ask for your credit history: Very rarely will you come across a potential lender who doesn’t ask for your personal and/or credit scores during the application process.
+• They don’t ask for your credit history: Very rarely will you come across a potential lender who doesn’t ask for your personal and/or business credit scores during the application process.

 • They offer you a loan over the phone.
 It’s illegal for lenders to do business (offer loans or credit and ask you to pay for it) over the phone.